olkalight/Quiz-app/README.md

 <b>PROJECT SPECIFICATION</b>

-1. Simple Quiz app that contains 6 questions from Impressionizm Art History.
+1. Simple Quiz app that contains 6 questions from Impressionism Art History.

 2. Questions are in a variety of formats such as free text response, checkboxes, and radio buttons.
    Checkboxes are only used for questions with multiple right answers.
 Radio buttons are only used